bluefroguk1/empire-dump/content/Wiki/Magic Items/Stormguard Bulwark.md

 It would catch only its death, Theodora swore to herself.
 She listened to it circle not far overhead, showing no sign that she knew it was there.
 It wouldn’t attack if it knew there was someone awake, so she sat perfectly still, ready to turn and face it, and waited for the wingbeats to stop.
 They did.
-She spun and raised her Stormguard Bulwark, and the beast crashed talons-first into her.
+She spun and raised her [[Stormguard Bulwark]], and the beast crashed talons-first into her.
 It yowled in frustration and pulled itself to its feet at the same time as she recovered her stance, and the two faced off against one another.
 Never try to take a gryphon on alone, Castor had told her when they set out.
 The over-cautious old fish might as well have slapped her in the face.
 She took a step toward it – there was no darting in and out in this mud – and held her shield out at the extent of her reach.
 It was lighter and more mobile than she was; best find out what it thought its range was.
 Another step and it slashed at her shield.
 Good.
 She feinted a lunge towards it, and when its counter-slash met only air, it faltered.
 She knocked it across the beak with her rod, and it shook its head.
 Then, with a flap of its great wings, it pounced on her.